Public Matters - Class of 2013

 JOE HUNGLER is the Executive Director of the Boys & Girls Club of Greater Lowell.
 He is responsible for managing the strategic planning and operation of the Club in support of the organizational mission and goals.
 The Club provides youth development programming and community partnerships to over 260 youth daily during the school year and 350 each day in the summer time; and ensures their members have a safe, positive environment.
 Joe received the following awards during his career: Boys & Girls Clubs of America Honor Award for Program Excellence (three times); President’s Call to Service Award from the Corporation for National and Community Service; Professional of the Year from the Yankee Chapter of Boys & Girls Club Professionals; and Worcester Business Journal’s 40 Under Forty.
 Joe received a Master’s degree in Human Resource Development from Clemson University.
 He lives in Lowell with his wife Bonnie.

-JENNIFER MYERS is the Aide to the Mayor of the City of Lowell.
-She assists Mayor Patrick Murphy in his daily responsibilities representing the City and chairing the Lowell City Council and School Committee.
-Jen administers the Room 50 blog and uses this platform to inform readers about events and issues in the City, while building a sense of community and sharing good news.
-A native of Greater Lowell, Jen became fully immersed in the City during her time as a reporter at The Sun.
+JENNIFER MYERS is the Resource Development and Communications Manager for the Coalition for a Better Acre (CBA), a membership-based community development corporation dedicated to resident empowerment and sustainable community revitalization for current and future residents of Lowell and the Merrimack Valley.
+The CBA promotes healthy, vibrant neighborhoods by developing resident leaders, affordable housing and economic opportunities, and by responding to community needs through collective action.
+In 2013, Jen was the Aide to the Mayor of the City of Lowell.
+She assisted Mayor Patrick Murphy in his daily responsibilities representing the City and chairing the Lowell City Council and School Committee.
+Jen administered the Room 50 blog and uses this platform to inform readers about events and issues in the city, while building a sense of community and sharing good news.
+A native of Greater Lowell, Jen became fully immersed in the city during her time as a reporter at The Sun.
 She began as a freelance Correspondent for The Sun and held various positions there over a 12-year period, completing her tenure as Senior Writer.
 Jen serves as a member of the Board of Directors of Rebuilding Lowell Together and is a recipient of numerous awards for her writing from the New England Press Association, the New England Newspaper and Press Association, and the New England Society of Newspaper Editors.
 She graduated from Boston University with a Bachelor’s degree in Journalism, with a concentration in Photojournalism.
 Jen lives in Dracut.

 FRANCEY SLATER is Co-Founder and Co-Director of Mill City Grows, an urban food and sustainability initiative to increase Lowellians’ access to fresh, locally grown produce.
 Francey manages community garden installations and coordination, conducts gardener training workshops, coordinates a produce donation system, and advocates for urban food production policies.
 For many years, Francey worked in various capacities at CitySprouts, a Cambridge-based nonprofit that introduces school gardens as a core element of children’s public school education.
 Francey built and launched the Mass.
 FoodCorps Initiative in Gloucester, CitySprouts’ first venture outside of Cambridge.
 She has volunteered on many projects sponsored by Community Garden Greenhouse, Community Food Security Coalition, Lowell Sprouts, Lowell Parks and Conservation Trust, Big Brothers of Merrimack valley, and Lowell Transitional Living Center.
 She received her undergraduate education at the University of Pennsylvania and a Master’s degree in education from Keene State University.
 Francey is a Lowell resident.